EduardCarmocanu/inato-technical-test/README.md

 # Time constraints

-In order to remain withint the 5 hour time constraint of the exercises the solution focuses on being meeting the exercise requirement rather that being production production ready.
+In order to remain withint the 5 hour time constraint of the exercises the solution focuses on meeting the exercise requirement rather that being production ready.

 With this being said here are the trade-offs made to stay withing the given time frame
-- No extra features outsite the requirements, exception being out of the box extra features provided by chose technologies
+- No extra features outsite the requirements, exception out of the box extra features provided by the chosen technologies
 - No e2e tests that start the api and run the cli to fully validate the integrations
 - No environment configuration
 - No CI/CD support